pintub/dataStructure-algo/DP.md

 </pre>
 - :bulb: memo is Map<str1#str2, bool>
 - 2 level DP choices
-##### Egg Dropping Min Attempt Problem .
+##### :rocket: Egg Dropping Min Attempt Problem .
 Egg breaks after a certain floor.
 Given #Egss & #Floors, How-many minimum# egg-drops to find the threshold floor(Considering any floor can be threshold floor, No particular threshold floor given).
 Threshold floor is the floor from bottom-up, beyond which(not inclusive) the egg will break.
 - `Note` Worst Case O(#Floor): With 1 egg you can start from bottom to up and find the threshold floor with max attempts
 - Again 2 level DP choices
-##### Diameter of Binary Tree .
+##### :rocket: Diameter of Binary Tree .
 Return max path between any 2 leaves of binary tree.
 Mac path need not go via root.
-##### Max Path sum of weighted nodes Any node to Any node . -Ve nodes exist
+##### :rocket: Max Path sum of weighted nodes Any node to Any node . -Ve nodes exist
-##### Max Path sum of weighted nodes Any leaf to Any leaf. -Ve nodes exist
+##### :rocket: Max Path sum of weighted nodes Any leaf to Any leaf. -Ve nodes exist

 #### :crossed_swords: CHEAT-SHEET
 ![img.png](./resources/dp/DPProblems.png)